Project RDAC – FAQs

 RDACs are organized differently in each state.
 Some of the distinguishing features include the type of entity that houses the RDAC, the composition and size of the council and the duties and accountability requirements of the council.

 How many RDACs currently exist?

-Advocates in fourteen states have successfully established an RDAC, and stakeholders in several other states have sought to create one to better represent their community and articulate its need to those in power.
+Advocates in twenty-one states have successfully established an RDAC, and stakeholders in several other states have sought to create one to better represent their community and articulate its need to those in power.